Solving Fermat-type equations over quadratic fields

 \subsection{Notation}

 Let $d=-43, -19, -11,-3,3,5,7,11,13,19,23$.
 Let $K=\QQ(\sqrt{d})$ and denote the ring of integers of $K$ by $\mcalO_K$.

 Throughout the paper, we refer to the equation as \textit{$d$-Fermat equation of exponent $p$}.
-A solution $(a, b, c) \in K^3$ of (\ref{GFE}) is called trivial if $abc = 0$ and non-trivial otherwise.
-A solution $(a, b, c)$ of (\ref{GFE}) is called integral if $(a, b, c) \in \mcalO_K^3$.
-Finally, a non-trivial solution $(a, b, c)$ is called primitive if $a$, $b$, and $c$ are pairwise coprime.
-Note that it is possible to scale the solution $(a, b, c)$ to remain integral and primitive.
+Recall that a solution $(a, b, c) \in K^3$ of Equation (\ref{GFE}) is called trivial if $abc = 0$ and non-trivial otherwise.
+A solution $(a, b, c)$ of Equation (\ref{GFE}) is called integral if $(a, b, c) \in \mcalO_K^3$.
+Finally, when $(a, b, c)$ is a non-trivial solution of Equation (\ref{GFE}), the triple $(da,b,c)$ called primitive if $da$, $b$, and $c$ are pairwise coprime.
+Note that since we are considering the number fields that have class number one, it is possible to scale the solution $(a, b, c)$ to remain integral and primitive.

 Note that $2$ is ramified in $K$ when $d=3,7,11,19,23$ and is inert in $K$ otherwise, i.e, irrespective of the choice of $d$, there is a unique prime above $2$ in $K$.
 We will denote the unique prime above $2$ by $\mfp$.